AckeeCZ/lokse/packages/lokse/README.md

 $ LOKSE_SERVICE_ACCOUNT_EMAIL=this_is_account_email LOKSE_PRIVATE_KEY=this_is_the_private_key lokse update
 ```

-or use more flexible and handy way of keeping variables inside the `.env.local` file.
+or use a more flexible and handy way of keeping variables inside the `.env.local` file.
 Create the file if you don't have it yet  and put your variables into it like

 ```
 LOKSE_SERVICE_ACCOUNT_EMAIL=this_is_account_email